 Why Do Swimmers Shave Their Armpits

-Why do swimmers shave their armpits for different reasons.
+Why do swimmers shave their armpits.
+They shaved because they believed it reduced drag.
 The arms cover a large surface area of the body and are therefore an important area to shave as it will help to lower drag and increase the swimmers feel for the water.
-The practice of shaving became popular back in the 1950s when two male swimmers showed up for the olympics after shaving their bodies not just their armpits.
-Swimmers shave their entire bodies including their arms legs torso chest and back.
+Competitive swimmers are known to shave their entire body.
+Since then many studies have been conducted including one by nasa.

+However a popular myth that needs to be dispelled is that swimmers shave to rid their body of excess hairs.
 While removal of hairs is definitely helpful in making ones body more aerodynamic in the water the real purpose of shaving is to remove the thin layer of dead skin cells that coat the outer layer of the epidermis.
-Both won gold medals.
-Thats what happens in the armpits when the apocrine glands release their milky substance.
-However a popular myth that needs to be dispelled is that swimmers shave to rid their body of excess hairs.
+Swimmers shave their entire bodies including their arms legs torso chest and back.
+Some of the reasons are hygienic.